mattst/MultipleSelectionScroller/README.md

     { "keys": ["alt+k", "alt+]"], "command": "multiple_selection_scroller", "args": {"clear_to": "last"} },

-#### Suggested Keys OS X - Minimal Setup:
+**Suggested Keys OS X - Minimal Setup:**

 Notes:

-- The commands most often used are: scroll to next selection, scroll to previous selection, clear to last selection, and clear to selection on (or nearest to) the middle line.
+- The commands most often used are: *scroll to next selection*, *scroll to previous selection*, *clear to last selection*, and *clear to selection on (or nearest to) the middle line*.
 Below is an example of what you could use for just those commands.
-- Choosing commands for OS X having never used Sublime Text on OS X is difficult.
+- Choosing keys for OS X having never used Sublime Text on OS X is quite difficult.
 I've examined the `Default (OSX).sublime-keymap` file and chosen appropriate key combinations that are not used in that file.